daattali/beautiful-jekyll/_posts/2016-06-17-enabling-datastore-alerts-on-thin-provisioning-thresholds.md

 The default thresholds are Warning = Datastore 100% Provisioned and Critical = Datastore 200% Provisioned.
 But because I am a little bit paranoid and I don't use thin disks a lot I set a lower value to be warned when 130% is reached.

 You can then configure the action according to your alerting process (email, snmp and so on).
-I have set the critical alert to repeat every 30 minutes, I like it to be annoying so we take the time to deal with it.
+You could also set the critical alert to repeat every X minutes, I like it to be annoying so we take the time to deal with it.

 That's all, you will now get alerts on overcommitment threshold.